SPOD is a major player in the Print On Demand industry….

 Use the Facebook/Instagram advertising platform to target specific people and communities and promote your content to them directly.

 Focus on generating engagement with your promoted post–drive a specific action (“Like”, “Tag”, etc) to generate further visibility and improve performance on your post.
 Keep in mind that you don’t have to spend a ton of dough to grow your audience this way.
-Facebook/IG advertising is pretty affordable and can be laser targeted to just the right groups.
+Social media advertising is pretty affordable and can be laser-targeted to just the right groups.
 You can also do partnerships with social media influencers (micro-influencers in particular) to get going.

 All 8 of these actionable ways to grow your brand through Instagram, of course, require great content.
 The nice thing is that you don’t have to be an expert photographer to take cool and interesting photos.
 As long as you follow these steps consistently and stay active, you’ll see your account continue to grow.